tryingsomestuff/Minic/README.md

 ```

 Please note that for Linux binaries to work you will need a recent libc installed on your system.
-Please note that Win32 binaries are very slow so please use Win64 one if possible.
+Please note that Win32 binaries are very slow, so please use the Win64 ones if possible.
 Please note that Minic has always been a little weaker under Windows OS (probably due to cross-compilation lacking PGO).

 ## How to compile
-* Linux (g++>=11 or clang++>=18 requiered, Minic is using C++20): just type "make" (defining CC and CXX is possible), or use the given build script Tools/tools/build.sh (or make your own ...), or try to have a look at Tools/TCEC/update.sh for some hints.
-The executable will be available in Dist/Minic3 subdirectory.
+* Linux (g++>=11 or clang++>=18 required, Minic uses C++20): just type "make" (defining CC and CXX is possible), or use the given build script Tools/build/build.sh (or make your own ...), or have a look at Tools/TCEC/update.sh for some hints.
+The executable will be available under Dist/Minic3.
 * Windows : use the Linux cross-compilation script given or make your own.
 From time to time I also check that recent VisualStudio versions can compile Minic without warnings but I don't distribute any VS project.
 * Android/RPi/... (experimental...) : use the given cross-compilation script or make your own.

-A minimal working example on Linux for dev version would be
+A minimal working example on Linux for the development version would be:
 ```
 git clone https://github.com/tryingsomestuff/Minic.git
 cd Minic
 git submodule update --init Fathom make
-# done exe in Dist/Minic3
+# executable in Dist/Minic3
 ```

 ## Syzygy EGT
-To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time (this is default behaviour).
+To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as the Fathom directory and activate the WITH_SYZYGY definition at compile time (this is the default behavior).
 This can be done using the given git submodule or by hand.
 To use EGT just specify syzygyPath in the command line or using the GUI option.

 ## How to run
-add the command line option "-xboard" to go to xboard/winboard mode or -uci for UCI.
-If not option is given Minic will **default to use UCI protocol**.
+Add the command line option "-xboard" to go to xboard/winboard mode or -uci for UCI.
+If no option is given, Minic will **default to using the UCI protocol**.
-Please note that if you want to force specific option from command line instead of using protocol option, you **have** to first specific protocol as the first command line argument.
-For instance `minic -uci -minOutputLevel 0` will give a very verbose Minic using uci.
+Please note that if you want to force a specific option from the command line instead of using a protocol option, you **have** to specify the protocol first as the first command-line argument.
+For instance `minic -uci -minOutputLevel 0` will give a very verbose Minic using UCI.

-Other available options (depending on compilation option, see config.hpp) are mainly for development or debug purpose.
+Other available options (depending on compilation options, see config.hpp) are mainly for development or debugging purposes.
 They do not start the protocol loop.
-Here is an incompleted list :
+Here is an incomplete list:
 * -perft_test : run the inner perft test
 * -eval <"fen"> : static evaluation of the given position
 * -gen <"fen"> : move generation on the given position